brootaylor/personal-dev-framework/README.md

 # A personal front-end template/framework

-This is my attempt at coming up with a reusable front-end template/framework for any future web projects I work on.
-Just a starting block really and is intended to be an ever-changing template/framework of the components I use on an everyday basis.
+This is my attempt at coming up with a reusable, extensible, responsive front-end framework / boilerplate for any future web projects I work on.
+It's intended to be an ever-changing / improving framework of the components I use on an everyday basis.

 This isn't meant to be massively original in terms of the technical resources & methods used here.
 A lot of the code contains stuff I've carefully chosen (and sometimes modified) because of their benefit to my web development projects.
 However, I certainly won't take sole credit for it.
 Like most, my thinking has been hugely influenced by other superb developers over the years - for that I'm grateful.